guocheng-feng/Consensus-Reference/README.md

 ## Q1: What is Agenda Building Theory?

 Cohen’s [[published in 1963](https://press.princeton.edu/books/hardcover/9780691651156/press-and-foreign-policy)] classic dictum, “the media may not be successful much of the time in telling people what to think, but it is stunningly successful in telling its readers what to think about,” (p.
-13) is helpful in understanding what contemporary agenda-setting researchers have termed first- and second-level agenda- setting effects (McCombs et al., 1997, 2000).
+13) is helpful in understanding what contemporary agenda-setting researchers have termed first- and second-level agenda-setting effects (McCombs et al., 1997, 2000).

+Specifically, the **first level of agenda** setting concerns with "who and what people are thinking about", while the **second level agenda** focuces on "how people think about them" (i.e., attributes of certain topics, such as integrity of a presidential candidate).

 ### 1.1 Theoretical Foundation of Agenda Building